 The Access application hosted on a UniFi Dream Machine Pro (UDM Pro) can support up to 100 UA-Hubs.
 Currently, we do not have confirmed information about the supported UA-Hub limit in the Access application hosted by a Cloud Key Gen2 Plus.

 What is a relay?

-- input relays include REL, REX, REN and DPS
+- Input Relay Types: REL, REX, REN, and DPS

 The UA-Hub's power relay supports 12V.
-You can use dry relay as well if you want to use external power supply to their lock.
+However, you can also use dry relay as well if you want to use external power supply to their lock.

 Can I connect the UA-Pro and UA-Lite directly to a PoE switch instead of the UA-Hub?

 The communication between the access readers and the hub is proprietary communication and we have special security in place.
 So for security reasons, we do not allow the UA-Pro or UA-Lite to work if they are connected directly to a UniFi Switch.